AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

     f(cx);                    // T is int, param's type is const int & f(rx);                    // T is int, param's type is const int &
     ```
-    <br><br>
-    If param were a pointer (or a pointer to const) instead of a reference, things would work essentially the same way:
+    If `param` were a pointer (or a pointer to const) instead of a reference, things would work essentially the same way:
     ```
     template <typename T>
     void f(T * param);        // param is now a pointer